pramitbhattacharyya/Bus-Seat-Booking-App-Final/README.md

 # BusBookingAppComplete
-This is the bus booking app
-THE COMPLETE ONE.
+This is the bus seating booking app with self-deployed pseudo server and a great user authentication system with the use of server generated OTP and sending it using email.
+The server was developed purely using java program.
+Forgot password facility is available using which users can change their password by proving their genuineness by typing the OTP sent to their email by the server.